 - 1 cup melted coconut butter (Coconut oil is fine too)

-- 3 tbsp peanut butter (you can use almond or cashew butter too)
+- 3 tablespoon peanut butter (you can use almond or cashew butter too)

 - 250 gr raw chocolate (you can use dark chocolate or chocolate chips)